tansexe/Hostel-E-attendance/README.md

 | GET    | `/users/getAllUsers` | To get the info of all users.            | _id, Username, RollNo, Hostel, Email, Password, Phone                          | All the User details are sent.  |
 | POST     | `/users/Signup`       | Registering all the users            | Username, RollNo, Hostel, Email, Password, Phone  | success: True/False |
 | POST   | `/users/Login`     |  Logging all the users |    email, password, Username | message: User found or not|

+## Troubleshooting
+If you encounter any issues while using the Hostel-E-attendance, consider the following troubleshooting steps:
+1. Check Dependencies: Ensure you have installed all required dependencies.
+2. Review Error Messages: If you encounter any errors, carefully review the error messages to identify the source of the issue.